Narmjep/DogoBase/Readme.md

 # DogoBase

-DogoBase is a very simple database for storing dog data that provides an easy-to-use [api](#dogobase-api).
+DogoBase is a very simple database for storing dog data, that provides an easy-to-use [api](#dogobase-api).
 - The [DogoBase](DogoBase) folder contains the code for the dogobase server which hosts the api.
 - The [RandomNameGenerator](RandomNameGenerator) folder contains the code for the random name generator used by the dogobase server, which also provides an [api](#randomnamegenerator-api).
 - The [client](client.py) is a python script that demonstrates how to use the dogobase api.